avantifellows/plio-backend/docs/CACHING.md

 2. #### User
-    - User cache is created (if not exists) when there is a GET request for a user instance.
+    - User cache is created when there is a retrieve request for a user instance.
-    - User cache is created or updated when there is a PUT/PATCH/DELETE request for a user instance.
+    - User cache is re-created when there is a create, update or delete request for any of the following related instances:
+      - User
+      - OrganizationUser (as the UserSerializer is called when modifying OrganizationUser)
-    - User cache is deleted when there is a PUT/PATCH/DELETE request for any of the following related instances for a user instance:
+    - User cache is deleted when there is a create, update or delete request for any of the following related instances for a user instance:
-        - OrganizationUser
         - Organization

 For more details on the caching implementation for above, refer to the corresponding `serializers.py` files.